 |Annual Salary||Annual Take Home Pay||Monthly Take Home Pay||Monthly Clothing Budget|

 When deciding how much to spend, remember that these numbers are guidelines only.
 Everyone's budget is unique.
 If you live in an area with a high cost of living, you may need to budget less than this on clothing.
-Or you may choose to spend, for example, less on clothing and more on savings (which will help in the case of an unexpected financial event or even retirement).
+Or you may choose to spend, for example, less on clothing and more on savings (which will help in the case of an unexpected financial event or even retirement) or to help pay down any outstanding personal debts you have.

 Here's How Much You Need to Earn to Spend £200 on Clothes Each Month